preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

-Sections and Blocks on a Page Type
+Sections and blocks on a page type
 =================================================

-This describes how to work with Sections and Blocks for a Page Type.
-You work the same way with Local Page Types and Tenant Page Types.
+This describes how to work with sections and blocks for a page type.
+You work the same way with local page types and tenant page types.

-For the very first steps when creating a new Page Type, see: :doc:`Create new Page Type </pages/page-types/create-new-page-type/index>`
+For the very first steps when creating a new page type, see: :doc:`Create new page type </pages/page-types/create-new-page-type/index>`

-Create a Section in a Column
+Create a section in a column
 ******************************
-If needed, you can create a section in a column and then select a layout for the column and set all other section's settings.
+If needed, you can create a section in a column and then select a layout for the column and set all other section settings.
 Here's how:

 1. Click the plus for the column.

 .. image:: column-layout-click-plus-new.png

-Note that it's the same dialog for both sections and blocks you can add to a page or a page layout.
+Note that it's the same dialog for sections and blocks you can add to a page or a page layout.
 The sections are found under "Layout".

 2. Open the Layout list.